CorrelAid/correlaid-matplotlib-style/README.md

 ~/.matplotlib/stylelib/correlaid.mplstyle
 ```
 You may verify that it is detected by using the above `style.available` command.

+Alternatively, you can simply put the file to your working directory and use the absolute path.

 ### Option 2 Install the correlaidmatplotlib package